Folly92/analyse_h5/README.md

 use run.py scipt in python/

 ~~~
-python3 python/run.py --numRuns 1
+python3 python/run.py --numRuns 1 --hepd
 ~~~

 - it finds h5 files in ```/storage/gpfs_data/limadou/data/flight_data/L3h5/``` if flag ```--hepd``` is raised.
 To run on LEOS data, specify ```--leos``` and the files are found in ```/storage/gpfs_data/limadou/data/cses_data/HEPP_LEOS/```.

 - the analysis is run from the top of the list, in case that the corresponding root file already exists in ```{workDir}/root/```, the analysis is run on the next file on the list.

+- add ```--merge``` to merge the output root trees to one.